Physalia86/physalia-invasion-genomics-course/DayTwo/DayTwo_tutorial.md

 )
 ```

 A final note on BayPass is that we've only run it once per contrast today.
-For robust use, it needs to be run 3-5 times, each time with a different seed, then the values in the output omega file should be checked to make sure the results are consistent.
-You should set the seed in BayPass by replacing 'INT' with an integer value:
+For robust use, it needs to be run 3-5 times per tested contrast, each time with a different seed, then the values in the output omega file should be checked to make sure the results are consistent.
+You can set the seed in BayPass by replacing 'INT' with an integer value:
 ```
 -seed INT
 ```

 ### Outlier annotation
 Functional annotation of candidate outlier genes is a big task and we don't have time to complete those steps today.
-For more information on how to complete those steps if you have annotation files available for your own data, see the full tutorial here: https://github.com/Elahep/B.tryoni_PopGenomics/tree/main/4-GOterms
+For more information on how to complete those steps if you have genome annotation files available for your own data, see the tutorial here: https://github.com/Elahep/B.tryoni_PopGenomics/tree/main/4-GOterms

 ### Bonus steps
-If you wish to compare your results more directly with the Qfly publication, try generating BayPass results for a 'Native vs All invasive' population contrast.
-To achieve this, you will have to create an ecotype file, placing 1, 0, and -1 so that you have all Native populations coded as '1', the Expanded populations as '0', and the three invasive populations as '-1'.
-See if you can replicate the venn diagram in Figure 3b of the manuscript (though your exact numbers may vary a litte, the relative patterns should be consistent).
+If you wish to compare your results more directly with the Qfly publication (https://www.nature.com/articles/s41437-023-00657-y#MOESM1), try also generating BayPass results for a 'Native vs All invasive' population contrast.
+To achieve this, you will have to create an ecotype file, placing 1, 0, and -1 so that you have all Native populations coded as '1', all Expanded populations coded as '0', and the three invasive populations coded as '-1'.
+See if you can replicate the venn diagram in Figure 3b of the manuscript (though your exact numbers may vary a litte due to algorithm stochasticity, the relative patterns should be consistent).

 ### Resources for today:
 https://bcm-uga.github.io/pcadapt/articles/pcadapt.html